Surgery for Breast Cancer: Options for New York patients

 Why Choose Cosmoplastic Surgery For Breast Reconstruction?

 At Cosmoplastic Surgery in NYC and Long Island, board-certified plastic surgeon Dr. Kaveh Alizadeh has extensive experience performing breast cancer surgery and has developed unique surgical approaches to improve the experience and outcome.
-Chief of Plastic and Reconstructive Surgery at Westchester Medical Center, New York Medical College, Dr. Alizadeh conducts research and participates in clinical trials related to breast cancer surgery, including advanced dermal matrices, autologous fat transfer, and new-generation breast implants.
+As full Professor of Plastic Surgery at New York Medical College, Dr. Alizadeh conducts research and participates in clinical trials related to breast cancer surgery, including advanced dermal matrices, autologous fat transfer, and new-generation breast implants.
 Additionally, Dr. Alizadeh underwent extensive subspecialty training specifically in breast reconstruction at Memorial Sloan Kettering Cancer Center, allowing him to provide superior care to his patients.

 For those patients going through the sensitive journey of finding life after breast cancer, Cosmoplastic Surgery is not just a surgical facility—it is a well-rounded support system for every aspect of your life.
 Both our surgical staff and our administrative staff adhere to a set of core values, including openness and inclusivity, our commitment to innovation, and absolute transparency with our patients.
 Please see our Mission Statement for more information.